January 2012 al-Midan bombing: Aftermath

-Hundreds of government loyalists later arrived at the scene, some of whom were waving flags and chanting in support of Syrian president Bashar al-Assad.
+Hundreds of Ba'athist government loyalists later arrived at the scene, some of whom were waving flags and chanting in support of Syrian president Bashar al-Assad.
 According to The New York Times, people living in the neighborhood reported that about an hour after the bombing, security forces and armed loyalists went on "a rampage, shooting randomly and beating and arresting people in the streets".

-Despite the bombing, anti-government protests went ahead in Damascus and elsewhere.
-The anti-government Local Coordinating Committees said 14 protesters were killed in the suburbs of Damascus later that day.
-It also reported that nine protesters had been killed in Hama, eight were killed in Homs, three were killed in Idlib and one was killed in Deraa.
+Despite the bombing, anti-government protests continued in Damascus and elsewhere in Syria.
+The Local Coordinating Committees said 14 protesters were killed in the suburbs of Damascus later that day.
+It also reported that nine protesters had been killed in Hama, eight were killed in Homs, three were killed in Idlib and one was killed in Daraa.
 SANA also reported that an oil pipeline between Hama and Idlib had been blown up by a "terrorist group."

 Perpetrators

 The Interior Minister described the modus operandi and "intention to cause mass casualties" as having the "fingerprints of al-Qaida."
-Syria's interior ministry said the government would "strike back with an iron fist" to what it called "terrorist escalation".
+Syria's interior ministry said the Ba'athist government would "strike back with an iron fist" to what it called "terrorist escalation".

 Opposition groups accused the government of staging the attack to "sully the opposition’s image" and validate its own argument that it is "fighting blind violence rather than a pro-democracy movement."
 The Free Syrian Army (FSA), the main anti-government paramilitary group, denied involvement and condemned the attack.
 FSA spokesman Major Maher al-Naimi said: "This is planned and systematic state terrorism by the security forces of the President Bashar al-Assad".
 The Syrian National Council issued a statement reading: "Today's bombings, in the area that has experienced the largest of the anti-regime demonstrations, clearly bear the regime's fingerprints".
 The Syrian Muslim Brotherhood also blamed the government.

 On 7 January, opposition activists accused the government of making fake television footage of the aftermath.
 The activists pointed to three clips "mistakenly" aired by Syrian state TV.
 One shows what seems to be an injured man on the ground standing up just before the end of the clip.
 Another shows a man with a microphone (allegedly a reporter for Syrian state TV) placing "bags of vegetables" in the street to give the impression that some of the victims were civilians shopping in the nearby market.
 The third video shows a person putting police shields in one of the damaged vans.

 The same day as the bombing, Syrian opposition leader Ammar Qurabi claimed that the government was planning another bombing in Aleppo "to terrorize the people".
 He said he had learned of the plot from Syrian security officials.

-At the end of February a group called the al-Nusra Front claimed responsibility for the attack and placed a 45-minute video on the Internet showing its preparation.
+At the end of February, the al-Nusra Front claimed responsibility for the attack and placed a 45-minute video on the Internet showing its preparation.